hurricanehrndz/docker-containers/nzbget/README.md

 sudo systemctl enable nzbget@$USER
 ```

-#### Install as another user:
+### Install as another user:
 In the following instructions adjust each command replacing `username` with the
-name of the user you wish to install and run the container as.
+name of the user you wish the container to run as.

 To install the application execute and, again, adjust the command replacing
 `username` accordingly.